jim-easterbrook/Photini/src/doc/manual/tags.rst

 Secondary tags
 --------------

-Photini reads information from these tags and merges it with information from the primary tags.
+Photini may read information from these tags and merge it with information from the primary tags.
 These tags are deleted when the corresponding primary tags are saved.

 =======================  ===========================  ==========================  ==================